flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 VERCEL_ORG_ID: from above
 VERCEL_TOKEN: from above
 GOOGLE_CREDENTIALS: same as for vercel project
-ADMIN_BUCKET_URI: same as for vercel project
+BUCKET_URI: same as for vercel project
-ADMIN_BUCKET_CREDENTIALS: same as for vercel project
+BUCKET_CREDENTIALS: same as for vercel project
 ```

 ## Update the deployment